SadeCJohnson/Technical-User-Guide-Write-Ups/README.md

     the startup culture.

- * If you are interested in me providing a technical write-up of the advantages, please feel free to contact me via the submission of a feature request.
+ * If you are interested in me providing a technical write-up of additional advantages that are **not** outlined above, please feel free to contact me via the submission of a feature request.

  # Will API Guides Be Documented Via Discord as Well?